Same-sex marriage in Coahuila: Legislative action

-(Marriage is the union of two people who consent to carry out a community of life based on affection, respect, equal treatment and mutual aid, and freely, responsibly, voluntarily and informally take reproductive decisions in accordance with their life project, including the possibility of procreation and adoption.)
+Coahuila was the second jurisdiction to reform its laws and the third jurisdiction in Mexico to legalize same-sex marriage, after Mexico City and Quintana Roo.
+Subsequent legislation and rulings from the Supreme Court of Justice of the Nation that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico (Constitución Política; Inakonikani) have expanded same-sex marriage to the entire country.

 Statistics

 The following table shows the number of same-sex marriages performed in Coahuila since legalization in 2014 as reported by the National Institute of Statistics and Geography.
 Data published in August 2018 showed that about half of the same-sex marriages performed in Coahuila involved a partner from another state or country.

 Public opinion

 A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 44% of Coahuila residents supported same-sex marriage, while 52% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 47% of the Coahuila public opposed same-sex marriage.